dnnsharp/common-guide/en/email.md

 ## Send Email

-This action does exactly what it says.
-It sends an email using the SMTP server that is defined in DNN Host Settings.
+This action sends an email using the SMTP server that is defined in DNN Host Settings.
 The following fields can be configured:
 *
 **From**.
 This is the sender of the email as it will appear to the recipient.
 Leave empty to use the system default – if a portal context is set, the portal administrator email is used, otherwise, the email defined in Host Settings is used.
 This field supports context tokens and My Tokens.
 *